zergiocosta/SC-GridSystem/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin where you can menage column sizes with shortcodes.
+A WordPress plugin where you can manage column sizes with shortcodes.

 == Description ==

-A WordPress plugin where you can menage column sizes with shortcodes.
+A WordPress plugin where you can manage column sizes with shortcodes.
 It is a 12 columns Grid System (from 1 to 12, where 12 is 100% width).

 Made with SASS